ouzkagan/popup-creator/README.md

-# React To-do App with mockapi.com
+# React Popup Creator With Nextjs, Redux and Final Form

 A service made with NextJS and Redux-Toolkit to create beautiful popups for your website.